London Surgical Centre

 Adult Circumcision Procedure

 Circumcision of adults has not changed much over the years except the procedure has become relatively painless.
-It is performed under local anesthetic injection using single-use disposable instruments.
+It is performed under local anaesthetic injection using single-use disposable instruments.
 The pain from the injection using a tiny needle is for 60 seconds only.

 What is a short frenulum?